 - Tracking Area information of serving networks, i.e. lists of TACs per PLMN ID or per PLMN ID and NID.

-NOTE 7: The location validity information is used to aid the UE where to search for the SNPNs in the Credentials Holder controlled prioritized list of SNPNs and GINs and is not used for any area restriction enforcement.
+The UE may use the location assistance information to determine where to search for the SNPNs in the Credentials Holder controlled prioritized list of SNPNs and GINs for accessing Localized Services, i.e., the location assistance information is not used for any area restriction enforcement.

-For an SNPN-enabled UE with PLMN subscription, the Credentials Holder controlled prioritized lists of preferred SNPNs and GINs may be updated by the Credentials Holder using the Steering of Roaming (SoR) procedure as defined in Annex C of TS 23.122 [17].
+For an SNPN-enabled UE with PLMN subscription, the Credentials Holder controlled prioritized lists of preferred SNPNs and GINs, or the Credentials Holder controlled prioritized lists of preferred SNPNs and GINs for accessing Localized Services may be updated by the Credentials Holder using the Steering of Roaming (SoR) procedure as defined in Annex C of TS 23.122 [17].

-Editor's note: Whether the Credentials Holder controlled prioritized lists of preferred SNPNs/GINs can be extended or if a new list type is to be defined to provide entries with validity information to the UE and if any capability indications are needed for UEs that support those validity conditions is FFS and to be determined by CT WG1.

-When the Credentials Holder updates a UE with the Credentials Holder controlled prioritized lists of preferred SNPNs and GINs the UE may perform SNPN selection again, e.g. to potentially select a higher prioritized SNPN.

-and GINs the UE may perform SNPN selection again, e.g. to potentially select a higher prioritized SNPN or to potentially select an SNPN that provides access for Localized Services.
+When the Credentials Holder updates a UE with the Credentials Holder controlled prioritized lists of preferred SNPNs and GINs, and/or the Credentials Holder controlled prioritized lists of preferred SNPNs and GINs for accessing Localized Services, the UE may perform SNPN selection again, e.g. to potentially select a higher prioritized SNPN or to potentially select an SNPN that provides access for Localized Services.

 NEXT CHANGE